 STI Pool The size of the STI pool is determined by the Board, upon advice from the Nomination & Remuneration Committee, having regard to individual employment contracts.
-Remuneration Committee, the Board assesses the e performance of KMP against agreed performance Structure 60% of the STI to be linked to the ach operations financial hurdles; and ievement of budgeted EBITDA from core Structure 40% of the STI to be linked to the ach the categories noted above.
-40% of the STI to be linked to the achievement of non-financial performance objectives in For the proportion of the STI linked to on the following tiers: financial performance, entitlement is based Entitlement Financial hurdle Performance targets 75% of the financial portion Achievement of budgeted EBITDA from core operations - 90% of the financial portion Budget exceeded between 5% and 15% 100% of the financial portion Budget exceeded by at least 15% The Board retains discretion in relation to the impact that non-recurring or unusual items may have on achievement of the STIs.
+In consultation with the Nomination & Remuneration Committee, the Board assesses the Group's financial performance and the performance of KMP against agreed performance objectives.
+Ctructure 60% of the STI to be linked to the ach operations financial hurdles; and nievement of budgeted EBITDA 1 from core Structure 40% of the STI to be linked to the ach the categories noted above.
+40% of the STI to be linked to the achievement of non-financial performance objectives in on the following tiers: financial performance, entitlement is based Entitlement Financial hurdle Performance targets 75% of the financial portion Achievement of budgeted EBITDA from core operations 90% of the financial portion Budget exceeded between 5% and 15% 100% of the financial portion Budget exceeded by at least 15% The Board retains discretion in relation to the impact that non-recurring or unusual items may have on achievement of the STIs.
 Financial gateway Achievement of budgeted EBITDA from core operations (introduced from the year ending 30 June 2021)

-&lt;sup>1 Refer to page 1 for further explanation on calculation of EBITDA.
+1 Refer to page 1 for further explanation on calculation of EBITDA.